aiswaryasankar/website/ICLR_2022_Blog.md

 ## MLE vs GOLD - Transformer and Non-Transformer Models

 GOLD was first compared against MLE for two off-the-shelf non-Transformer models: NQG++ [(Zhou et al., 2017)](#Zhou2017) for NQG and Pointer Generator Network (PGN) [(See et al.)](#See2017) for extractive summarization (i.e. NQG++ and PGN were trained either with GOLD or MLE).
 Overall, their results indicated that NQG and PGN trained using GOLD will achieve better BLEU and ROGUE scores than MLE.
-One interesting thing to note here is that this improvement is at the cost of perplexity; for NQG, MLE had 29.25 compared to 158.45 for the GOLD-$s$ variant (lower perplexity is better).
+One interesting thing to note here is that this improvement is at the cost of perplexity; for NQG, MLE had 29.25 compared to 158.45 for the GOLD-$$s$$ variant (lower perplexity is better).
 GOLD was then compared against two Transformer models: pretrained BART [(Lewis et al, 2020)](#Lewis2020) for NQG, and extractive and extreme summarization, and the original Transformer [(Vaswani et al., 2017)](#Vaswani2017) for machine translation.
 Their results indicate that BART and the Transformer trained using GOLD will achieve better BLEU and ROGUE scores than MLE.
 Similar to the non-Transformer model, this performance gain is at the cost of perplexity.

 ## MLE vs GOLD - Human Evaluation

 In addition to the standard metrics in the literature, sentences generated by GOLD+BART were compared against MLE+BART from a human standpoint.
 The tasks used in these experiments were NQG, ESUM, and XSUM.
 Specifically, human evaluation was crowdsourced using Amazon Mechanical Turk, where 200 pairs of examples were created for each of the three tasks and each of the three tasks were done by 15 unique evaluators.

-**NQG Evaluation**: A source paragraph, the questions generated by the MLE-trained model and GOLD-$s$-trained model, and the words in the paragraph that answered the generated questions were presented to each evaluator.
+**NQG Evaluation**: A source paragraph, the questions generated by the MLE-trained model and GOLD-$$s$$-trained model, and the words in the paragraph that answered the generated questions were presented to each evaluator.
 Each evaluator was then asked to determine which question was better, or if there was a tie.

 **ESUM/XSUM Evaluation**: A reference summary of an article, and a summary generated by the MLE-trained model and GOLD-s-model were presented to each evaluator.
 Each evaluator was then asked to determine which summary was closer in meaning to the reference summary.